NyxTheDark/Secure-Login-System/HOW_TO_RUN.md

 ## 🎉 Success!

 If you see the welcome page with beautiful gradients and can register/login successfully, congratulations!
 Your user authentication system is running perfectly.

-**Next Steps:**
-- Explore the admin dashboard
-- Test registration with different users
-- Try the security features (account lockout, etc.)
-- Share with friends using ngrok

-**Need Help?** Check the troubleshooting section above or refer to the complete documentation in `COMPLETE_EXPLANATION.md`.